 State College of Florida, Manatee-Sarasota is prepared financially to establish this program.
-In addition to a generous donation from The Charles and Margery Barancik Foundation, Sarasota, Florida ("Barancik"), the program will be funded by tuition and existing student fees.
-Recently, Barancik gifted \$217,000, for the first year and has committed to considering two additional years of grant funding for the programs.
-It is estimated that 90% of the donations will be allocated to this program.
+In addition to a generous donation from The Barancik Foundation, Sarasota, Florida, the program will be funded by tuition and existing student fees.
+Recently, the Barancik Foundation gifted \$217,000, for the first year and has committed to considering two additional years of grant funding for the programs.
+It is estimated that 10% of the donation will be allocated to this program.
 There are no anticipated needs for any new fees to support this degree.
 Tuition revenue is based on planned student enrollment outlined in Table 5.1 above.
-As enumerated in Table 7.1 above, at the current rate of tuition, coupled with the generous donation from the Barancik Foundation, of which 90% is projected to be allocated to this degree program, the program will be self-sustaining immediately upon Year One.
+As enumerated in Table 7.1 above, at the current rate of tuition, coupled with the generous donation from the Barancik Foundation, of which 10% is projected to be allocated to this degree program, the program will be self-sustaining immediately upon Year One.
 The annual increase in revenue as the program grows in enrollment has strong implications that carry forward funds will be immediate, and the program will be sustainable at SCF.

-The staff structure of the education programs will include a Department Chair who oversees the current AS and BS programs in early childhood education and will oversee the new elementary education degree being proposed.
+The staff structure of the education programs will include a Department Chair who oversees the current AS and BS programs in early childhood education and will oversee the ESE degree being proposed.
 Additionally, the Assistant Dean who oversees the social and behavioral sciences and community services division will continue to oversee the implementation and development of the program.
-These are current positions and are presently funded by the College's operating budget and therefore, not reflected in the revenue and expenditure budget for this proposal.
+However, these current positions are funded by the College's operating budget and therefore, not reflected in the revenue and expenditure budget for this proposal.
 In addition to the Department Chair, Assistant Dean, and other academic administrators, additional full and part time faculty will be hired to teach upper-level courses to meet the projected enrollment demand.
-All teaching faculty, both full-time and adjunct, will possess: 1) Master's and/or Doctoral credentials in the discipline, 2) a license to teach, 3) relevant endorsements, and 4) at least three years of experience teaching.
+All teaching faculty, both full-time and part time, will possess: 1) master's and/or Doctoral credentials in the discipline, 2) a license to teach, 3) relevant endorsements, and 4) at least three years of experience teaching.

-The existing facilities are sufficient to support the addition of a BS in Elementary Education program including office space for faculty.
-The funds for the lab equipment and hiring of the faculty will be from the college's unrestricted fund account and student tuition and fee revenues.
+The existing facilities are sufficient to support the addition of a BS in Exceptional Student Education program including office space for faculty.
+The funds for the lab equipment and hiring of the faculty will be from the college's unrestricted fund account and student tuition and fees.
 Presently, the education program of the College has one full time faculty member.
 A second full-time faculty member will be hired prior to the start date of the degree program.
 In addition, a third full-time faculty member will be hired in the second or third year of launching the degree program.
-In March 2021, the Charles and Margery Barancik Foundation donated grant funds to SCF in support of the development and launch of the elementary education and ESE degree programs.
+In March 2021, the Barancik Foundation donated grant funds to SCF in support of the development and launch of the elementary education and ESE degree programs.
 These funds are planned for use in personnel (staff and faculty) expenses as well as operating expenses such as supplies/direct instructional costs, office supplies, and marketing.
 The Watermark/Student Learning and Licensure student tracking platform will be utilized by the program for tracking student learning outcomes and the contract was paid for with Barancik funds.